 The Family Readiness System is the network of programs, services, people and agencies, and the collaboration among them, that promotes the readiness and quality of life of service members and their families.
 You can access many of these services even if you do not live near a military installation.

-Some access points for service include the installation Military and Family Support Center, National Guard and reserve family programs, Military OneSource (800-342-9646), the Joint Family Support Assistance Program and local community organizations.
+Some access points for service include the installation Military and Family Support Center, National Guard and reserve family programs, Military OneSource (800-342-9646) and local community organizations.
 Regardless of your service branch or geographic location, you will have access to helpful support and resources.
 If the access point you choose does not have what you need, simply request assistance finding help.

 Some of the available services for military families are as follows:

 - Commissary and exchange - You'll be required to show your agent letter of authorization plus a family member's ID card to make purchases.
 Keep in mind that you may only shop for the family members in your care.

 - Child and youth programs - Military children in your care are eligible for all of the child and youth programs offered at the installation including child care programs, child care resource and referral, after-school care and activities for youth.

 - Military treatment facility - Family care plans should give details about health care for the family members.
 If the family members in your care receive health care and/or prescriptions from an installation MTF, you'll need a power of attorney that allows you to make medical decisions on their behalf in the service member's absence.